-In fiscal year 2016, the Library implemented GASB Statements No. 68 and 71.
-GASB 68 requires the Library to recognize its long-term obligation for pension benefits as a liability for the first time and to more comprehensively and comparably measure the annual costs of the pension benefits it provides eligible employees and retirees.
+In fiscal year 2016, the Library implemented Government Accounting Standards Board (GASB) Statements 68 and 71.
+GASB Statement 68 requires the Library to recognize its long-term obligation for pension benefits as a liability and to more comprehensively and comparably measure the annual costs of the pension benefits it provides eligible employees and retirees.
 Statement 68 enhances accountability and transparency through revised and new note disclosures and requires supplementary information.
 GASB Statement 71 addresses an issue regarding application of the transition provisions of Statement 68, that relates to amounts associated with contributions made by the Library to IMRF after the measurement date of the Library's net position liability.
-The implementation of GASB Statements 68 & 71 resulted in the recording of a net pension liability (included in the non-current liabilities section of the Statement of Net Position (Table 1), deferred outflows of resources, and deferred inflows of resources in the Statement of Net Position and pension expense and a restatement of net position in the Statement of Activities (Table 2).
+In FY2016, this implementation of GASB Statements 68 & 71 resulted in the recording of a net pension liability (included in the non-current liabilities section of the Statement of Net Position (Table 1), deferred outflows of resources, and deferred inflows of resources in the Statement of Net Position and pension expense and a restatement of net position in the Statement of Activities (Table 2).